gordonmod8/team_project/README.md

 # Team Project 1

 ## Introduction
-We decided to use this dataset from kaggle for our 1st Team project -https://github.com/gordonmod8/team_project/blob/team-project-1/team_project_2.md
+We decided to use this dataset from kaggle for our [1st Team project](https://github.com/gordonmod8/team_project/blob/team-project-1/team_project_2.md)
 The data contains critical features for fraudulent transactions.
 It contains the following features:

 1. distance_from_home